 How long should SDR onboarding last?

-Since the average tenure for a sales development rep is so short (14 months) and the ramp time comparatively long (3 months), it is only natural that you want to make the onboarding process as quick as possible.
+Since the average tenure for a sales development rep is so short (14 months) and the ramp time comparatively long (3 months), it is only natural to make the onboarding process as quick as possible.

-However, one of the common mistakes companies make is getting their new SDRs to cold call and email too quickly.
-This only impairs their performance and leads to them making mistakes.
+However, one of the common mistakes companies make is getting their new SDRs to do cold calls and emails right away.
+This tends to impair their performance when they make mistakes.

 It is rather simple.
 If your new sales development reps are not ready to do their job properly, they will waste your leads.
 This, in turn, will cost you much more time and money than giving them an all-inclusive training.